alkemist/trackmystuff_ratpack_with_db/README.md

 This was created as a learning and proof-of-concept project for BOTH Groovy and Ratpack, and is not expected to be beautiful by any means.

-KNOWN BUG: For the update and delete options, the icons "disappear", as the default route is not invoked (or the page is not being redirected to it).
-I have to figure out the best way to do this, but for now, you can just go to the localhost:5050 page and it will reload the icons.

 As, I said, this is a learning tool and is a works-in-progress.

+Known "issue":
-Also, I am not closing the connection right now.
+I am not closing the connection right now.
 There is a feature request in Ratpack for a shutdown hook so this can be done:

 https://github.com/ratpack/ratpack/issues/67